TGMPA/TGM-Plugin-Activation/_faqs/06-update-fails-at-latest-version.md

 If the update still doesn't work, please [report this as a bug].

-[report this as a bug]: Guidelines-for-reporting-bugs
+[report this as a bug]: https://github.com/TGMPA/TGM-Plugin-Activation/wiki/Guidelines-for-reporting-bugs